John Watts (British Army officer): Jebel Akhdar

 In October 1958, a message arrived for Deane-Drummond enquiring if the SAS could help fight rebels on a mountain called Jebel Akhdar in Oman.
 Watts and D Squadron were immediately recalled to Kuala Lumpur, and, after two weeks of training, arrived in Oman on 19 November to carry out an offensive recce of the mountain.
-The Jebel Akhdar is an 18 by 12-mile plateau standing 6,500 feet above sea level ringed by mountains reaching over 8,000 feet in places.
+The Jebel Akhdar is an 18 by 12-mile plateau standing 6,500 feet above sea level ringed by mountains reaching more than 8,000 feet in places.

-Watts had no more than 60 fighting-ready troops, against over 600 well trained rebels.
+Watts had no more than 60 fighting-ready troops, against more than 600 well trained rebels.
 The Jebel Akhdar had only ever been successfully taken twice before in six attempts: first by an army of 25,000 sent by the Caliphs of Baghdad in AD 892; and then by the Persians in AD 1265, when only 5,000 of the 20,000-strong attacking force survived.

 The squadron carried out aggressive patrols from both sides of the mountain from 26 November to 27 December, successfully engaging the enemy and suffering only one casualty, shot dead by a sniper.
 Watts was in daily contact by wire and weekly by letter with Deane-Drummond in Kuala Lumpur.
 On 29 December approval was given for a second squadron to be sent to Oman.
 Deane-Drummond arrived with A Squadron on 12 January, and on the full moon of 25 January A and D Squadrons stormed the mountain, with A Squadron launching a diversionary attack.
 Watts and 21 other men from D Squadron gained control of the plateau in the early hours of 26 January and the battle was won.
 The only casualties were three wounded in A Squadron, two of whom subsequently died, after a bullet hit a grenade in a rucksack.
 Despite a media blackout, Deane-Drummond was given permission to brief The Times, which reported: “As for the enemy, they were conquered by surprise, not slaughter; a brilliant example of economy in the use of force”.

-Watts was awarded the Military Cross for the ‘successful conduct of the opposed advance’.
+Watts was awarded the Military Cross for the "successful conduct of the opposed advance".